How does behavior evolve?

 — Back to Top —

-Communication with Color
+Communication with Color and Light

 Another major theme of the research in the Johnson Lab involves how anole lizards use color to communicate with each other.
 Some of these studies have involved understanding how the dewlap - which can vary remarkably in color, pattern, and size, even within the same population of lizards - can send different information to other lizards.
 Other studies (in both the field and lab) have examined how anoles communicate with each other by changing their entire body color, often within seconds!
 In this work, we consider questions such as, do males and females use body color changes in the same ways?
 Is body temperature associated with body color?
 Does color communicate dominance or subordinance in a competitive interaction?
 Does parasite load influence body color in lizards?